 I asked, “Why not restrict the use of potable water for landscape use?”
 No answer.

 Water restrictions are a lot easier than designing, planning, and building water treatment plants, desalination plants, or coming up with innovative solutions.
 Easier to just declare “We are in a drought; water use is restricted.
-And with no real push back against water restrictions from a compliant population, the bureaucrats will continue to take the softer, easier way.
+And with no real push back against water restriction from a compliant population, the bureaucrats will continue to take the softer easier way.

 And I think that is the problem - no one is pushing back.
 We need to tell the bureaucrats to get off their lazy asses and do something about the problem other than water restrictions.